kopsha/python-1o1/docs/lambda.rst

 For a concrete description, lambda functions can be understood through the following 3 points:

-- A lambda Function must always execute a single expression
+- A lambda function must always execute a single expression
 - An expression is a Python code run by the lambda function, which may or may not return any value
 - A lambda function can take any number of input arguments and return any number